-The accompanying unaudited pro forma consolidated balance sheet as of December 31, 2013 has been prepared to give effect to the automatic conversion of all outstanding shares of redeemable convertible preferred stock into 99,064,073 shares of common stock as if the proposed initial public offering had occurred on December 31, 2013.
-In the accompanying consolidated statements of operations, unaudited pro forma basic and diluted net loss per share attributable to common stockholders for the year ended December 31, 2013 has been prepared to give effect to the automatic conversion of all outstanding shares of redeemable convertible preferred stock as if the proposed initial public offering had occurred on the later of January 1, 2013 or the issuance date of the redeemable convertible preferred stock.
+The accompanying unaudited pro forma consolidated balance sheet as of September 30, 2013 has been prepared to give effect to the Company's issuance of 16,110,473 shares of Series E redeemable convertible preferred stock in November 2013 for net proceeds of \$34,864 (see Note 16) and for the automatic conversion of all outstanding shares of redeemable convertible preferred stock, inclusive of the 16,110,473 shares of Series E redeemable convertible preferred stock, inclusive of the 16,110,473 shares of Series E redeemable convertible preferred stock, inclusive of the 16,110,473 shares of Series E redeemable convertible preferred stock, inclusive of the 16,110,473 shares of Series E redeemable convertible preferred stock and proposed initial public offering had occurred on September 30, 2013.
+In the accompanying consolidated statements of operations, unaudited pro forma basic and diluted net loss per share attributable to common stockholders for the year ended December 31, 2012 and the nine months ended September 30, 2013 has been prepared to give effect to the automatic conversion of all outstanding shares of redeemable convertible preferred stock, except for the shares of Series E redeemable convertible preferred stock issued in November 2013, into shares of common stock, as if the proposed initial public offering had occurred on the later of January 1, 2012 or the issuance date of the redeemable convertible preferred stock.